Welcome to AI System Design¶

 - Provides the model's perspective - Written with insights from Claude's direct experience: what causes friction, what helps, and why

-- Teaches the complete system - Specifications, Skills, Tools, and Advanced Prompting working together as an integrated approach
+- Teaches the complete system - Specifications, Skills, Tools, Multi-Agent Systems, Harness Engineering, and Advanced Prompting working together as an integrated approach

-- Stress-tested across models - Stress-tested with Google Gemini after each module, confirming these principles reflect fundemental model behavior, not model-specific quirks.
+- Stress-tested across models - Stress-tested with Google Gemini after each module, confirming these principles reflect fundamental model behavior, not model-specific quirks

 The result: You understand not just what to do, but why it works from the model's point of view—helping you build more reliable AI systems with greater certainty.